-Well known as USP, the University of Sao Paulo is the largest university in Brazil and the third largest in Latin America.
-The main campus of the University is situated in the Cidade Universitaria district.
-This state university is open for all and has a large place for cycling and jogging.
+Well known as USP, the University of Sao Paulo is the largest university in Brazil and the third-largest in Latin America.
+The main campus of the University is in the Cidade Universitaria district.
+This state university is open for all and has a prominent place for cycling and jogging.
 Walk around the university or just lay down on the grass, especially in the summer.
-Attractions such as the museum of contemporary art (MAC, Museu de Arte Contemporanea) and an anthropology museum are also located at the university campus.
+The museum of contemporary art (MAC, Museu de Arte Contemporanea) and an anthropology museum are here on the university campus.

-The city centre of Sao Paulo city has a cosmopolitan culture where tourists coming from all over the world can easily mix up with locals.
-Due to the increase in police patrolling, this area has become relatively safe even at nights.
+The city centre of Sao Paulo city has a cosmopolitan culture where tourists coming from worldwide can easily mix up with locals.
+Due to the increase in police patrolling, this area has become relatively safe even at night.

 Bixiga is famous for being one of the biggest meccas of Italian culture outside of Italy.
 The city's most important theatre venues and several energetic nightlife hotspots are situated in the area to fulfil the needs of tourists.

-Liberdade is a Chinatown-like district of Sao Paulo city where oriental-related things can be watched all around the district.
-Originally, it was the settling place of Japanese immigrants.
-In the last few years, the joint activities of Japanese, Chinese and the Koreans have made this district more vibrant and colourful.
+Liberdade is a Chinatown-like district of Sao Pauly where one can watch oriental-related things all around the district.
+Initially, it was the settling place of Japanese immigrants.
+In the last few years, the joint activities of Japanese, Chinese and Koreans have made this district more vibrant and colourful.

-In Vale do Anhangabau, an attractive arranged square is built in the 1980s revitalization works.
-This place has become very popular among the skateboarders and office workers.
+In Vale do Anhangabau, an attractively arranged square was built in the 1980s revitalisation works.
+This place has become very popular among skateboarders and office workers.

 This region of the city is unusual to the style of Sao Paulo.
-The neighbourhoods having a small-town feel can be watched in the north side of the city.
-Some important venues like Expo Center Norte, which is one of South America's biggest venues for fairs and exhibitions, Serra da Cantareira State Park and Anhembi Park are situated in this area.
+The neighbourhoods having a small-town feel can be watched on the north side of the city.
+Some important venues like Expo Center Norte, which is one of South America's most prominent venues for fairs and exhibitions, Serra da Cantareira State Park and Anhembi Park are in this area.

 The south side of the city is famous for leisure activities.
-Enjoy riding a bicycle in the park, if hungry, taste a variety of menus in restaurants or enjoy shopping at large malls.
-A friendly and a high quality of service available.
+Enjoy riding a bicycle in the park, if hungry, taste various menus in restaurants or enjoy shopping at large malls.
+Friendly and high-quality service available.

 Well known for walking, eating, partying and shopping activities.
 Here, enjoy a large selection of cuisine in some of the city's best restaurants.
 Don't miss a chance of a great dinner at the Itaim Bibi.

-The districts in the east side offered shelter for thousands of immigrants settled in the city during the 20th century.
-The neighbourhood of Vila Zelina has strong Lithuanian impact and Mooca has strong Italian influence.
+The districts on the east side offered shelter for thousands of immigrants settled in the city during the 20th century.
+The neighbourhood of Vila Zelina has a Lithuanian cultural impact, and Mooca has a solid Italian influence.

-The west side of the city is home for high and middle class residents.
+The west side of the city is home to high and middle-class residents.
 This wealthiest region of the city has many cultural establishments.
-The University of Sao Paulo and several buildings related to the historic heritage of the city are located here.
+The University of Sao Paulo and several buildings related to the city's historical heritage are here.

 Paulista Avenue is a commercial centre of the city.
-This 2.8 kilometers long attraction is situated on the top of a ridge.
+This 2.8 kilometres long attraction is on the top of a ridge.
 This flat and wide area offers full enjoyment to the visitors.
-The neighbourhoods of Paraiso and Consolacao get connected by Paulista.
-The up scale Jardins neighbourhood and the more relaxed Bela Vista are situated around the Paulista.
-Some of the main constitutions of the city such as FIESP and the art of MASP can also be found here.
+The neighbourhoods of Paraiso and Consolacao are connected by Paulista.
+The upscale Jardins neighbourhood and the more relaxed Bela Vista are around the Paulista.

 This spot has sprouted as a traditional attraction for artists, writers, journalists, movie directors and many more.

 These places were mainly famous for their industrial activities.
-Now a days, it offers some perfect spots for culture-hungry people.
-Located here are attractions such as the Memorial da America Latina and the Latin American Parliament, that offer exhibitions and occasional political/cultural debates
+Nowadays, it offers some perfect spots for culture-hungry people.
+Located here are attractions such as the Memorial da America Latina and the Latin American Parliament, which offer exhibitions and occasional political/cultural debates.